hashgraph/fabric-hcs/docs/source/local_collections.md

 ## Usage

-The current implementation automatically creates a collection called `~local`.
+The current implementation automatically creates a collection called `+local`.
 Any `PutPrivateData` operation that uses that string as the collection name will execute correctly, and will perist the preimage locally to that peer, without leaking collection membership data.
-Equally, `GetPrivateData` will accept the `~local` collection name and will return successfully if the peer has received the preimage.
+Equally, `GetPrivateData` will accept the `+local` collection name and will return successfully if the peer has received the preimage.

 ## Shortcomings